CurlyWurly-1/BK300-Pic16f877A-development-Board-Examples/README.md

 <img src="BK300.jpg" alt="BK300 Dev board"/>

 This repository is for collecting the programs as supplied with the BK300 Pic Development board as seen in the picture above When time permits, I hope to load versions of these programs so that they can be easily used with the latest version of the MPLAB X and the XC8 compiler.
-The programs are as follows
+The programs are in folder "BK300_original_code" and are as follows
  - Experiment_1_LED
  - Experiment_2_4x4_Keyboard
  - Experiment_3_LED